MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 - *Capture data distribution.* Analyze the distribution of values within each column to determine data patterns.
 Identify frequent and rare values, outliers, and data skews.
 To optimize query performance, choose appropriate indexing strategies and query optimization techniques based on the distribution.

-### Monitor data
+### Monitor data performance

-Continuously monitor the performance of your data stores, partitions, and indexes in real time.
-To identify areas of improvement and performance degradation, collect and analyze performance metrics.
-Use tools like system-level monitoring tools, database-specific monitoring features, or third-party monitoring solutions.
-Collect metrics such as CPU usage, memory utilization, disk I/O, query response times, and data throughput.
-You can also:
+Data performance monitoring is the practice of consistently tracking the efficiency of data stores, partitions, and indexes in real-time.
+It involves collecting and analyzing performance metrics specific to data operations, using tools tailored for system-level, database-specific, or third-party monitoring solutions.
+Effective data performance monitoring allows you to proactively identify and mitigate potential bottlenecks, ensuring that data-related processes and tasks are efficient.
+To monitor data performance, consider the following strategies:

+- *Collect data-specific metrics.* Gather key metrics that directly relate to data performance such as query response times, data throughput, disk I/O related to data access, and the load times of specific data partitions.

-- *Set up alerts.* Configure alerts based on predefined thresholds or anomalies in the performance metrics.
+- *Set up data alerts.* Set up alerts specifically for data metrics.
+Use predefined thresholds or anomalies in these metrics to trigger alerts.
 Alerts enable you to receive notifications when performance metrics exceed acceptable ranges or show abnormal behavior.
-You can set up alerts by using monitoring tools or custom scripts that trigger actions when conditions are met.
+For instance, if a database query takes longer than expected or if data throughput drops significantly, it would trigger an alert.
+You can set up these alerts using specialized monitoring tools or custom scripts.

-- *Diagnose issues.* Regularly analyze the collected performance metrics to identify areas of improvement and performance degradation.
-Use visualization tools or dashboards to gain insights into performance trends, bottlenecks, and anomalies.
-Identify the root causes of performance issues and determine the appropriate actions for resolution.
+- *Diagnose data performance issues.* Regularly review the collected data metrics to pinpoint potential performance bottlenecks or degradation in data operations.
+Visualization tools or dashboards can be invaluable in this process, helping to highlight trends, bottlenecks, and outliers in data performance.
+Once identified, delve into the root causes of these issues and strategize appropriate remediation steps.

 ### Partition data